ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 lead Attester and other subordinate Attesters, the Composite Device can host the Verifier role locally to appraise Evidence from one or more subordinate Attesters.
-The local Verifier might convey local Attestation Results to a remote Relying party or the Relying Party role also could become local where an application specific action is taken locally.
+The local Verifier might convey local Attestation Results to a remote Relying party or the Relying Party role also could become local where an application-specific action is taken locally.
 For example, a secure boot scenario prevents system software from loading if the firmware fails to satisfy a local trustworthiness appraisal policy.

-In a multi-network scenario, a network node might bridge a wide-area network, local-area network and span various system buses.
+In a multi-network scenario, a network node might bridge a wide-area network, local-area network, and span various system buses.
 In so doing, the bridge node might need to host multiple Roles depending on the type of behavior each connected domain expects.
-For example, the node might be an Attester to a wide-area network, a Verifier to the local-area network and a Relying Party to components attached to a local system bus.
+For example, the node might be an Attester to a wide-area network, a Verifier to the local-area network, and a Relying Party to components attached to a local system bus.

 # Trust Model {#trustmodel}